upnextapp/webserver/Readme.md

+## InQueue Webserver
-Because npm bitches at me if I don't have a README.md file
+Because npm bitches at me if I don't have a README.md file.